nextest-rs/nextest/site/src/book/pre-built-binaries.md

 ## Community-maintained binaries

-These binaries are not supported by the nextest team.
-They are maintained by the community.
+These binaries are maintained by the community—*thank you for doing so!*

 ### Using Homebrew